 NAMIBIA

-Farm Ubuntu (“Humanity to Others”)
+(“Humanity to Others”)

 In 2024, TABW's founders purchased a 17-hectare plot of land in the "River Plots" area near Swakopmund, Namibia with the vision of transforming it into an agricultural estate that supports various social initiatives including: